Saidapet: Colleges

-Familiar Anna University in Guindy and Government Arts College in Nandanam are closely located to Saidapet.
+Renowned Anna University in Guindy and the Government Arts College in Nandanam are located close to Saidapet.

 Community halls

 St. Thomas Community Hall

 This hall is located opposite Our Lady of Good Health church and is run by the church officials.
 The hall in the first floor has a capacity of about 250 people and the dining hall on the ground floor can seat about 70 people.
 Car parking is inadequate inside the compound.
 Cars are usually parked outside the compound in the land belonging to church.

 Politics

 Saidapet assembly constituency is part of Chennai South (Lok Sabha constituency).

 It occupies an important place in Tamil Nadu politics being the starting place for election rallies.
-Karunanidhi was once elected from this constituency.
+Late Kalaignar M._Karunanidhi (Writer and former Chief Minister of Tamil Nadu) was once elected from this constituency.